Tesla says prices will continue to "evolve"

 Tesla said overall revenue in the first three months of the year rose to $23.3bn (£18.4bn), up 24% from a year ago, as car sales increased.

+On a conference call to discuss the results, Mr Musk said he thought pursuing increased sales, with lower profits, was the "right choice" for Tesla - which stands out among electric carmakers for its profitability.

-Tesla, which stands out among electric carmakers for its profitability, told investors that over the long term profits would remain strong, noting that the "lifetime value" of its cars could be boosted by ongoing payments for service, super charging and other features.
+He told investors that over the long term profits would remain strong, noting that the firm's bottom line could be boosted after cars are sold using ongoing subscription payments for super charging, self-driving and other features.

+"We do believe we're laying the groundwork here," Mr Musk said.
+"It's better to ship a large number of cars at a lower margin and subsequently harvest that margin in the future".

-"We continue to believe that our operating margin will remain among the highest in the industry," it said in a quarterly financial update.
+He said he expected the firm's profits would remain among the highest in the industry.

 Tesla bucked a wider decline in car sales last year, helped by booming interest in electric vehicles.